Niveusgh/Campus-greenspace-explorer/README.md

 - Tap on map markers to view information about each space.
 - Browse plant species information and historical facts.
 - Access care tips for plants by tapping the designated icon.
+- If available, explore the history of specific green spaces by tapping the designated icon.

 ## Contributing
 We welcome contributions to CampusGreen!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.